jubatus/website/source/en/faq.rst

  - 3: Decrease ``reverse_nearest_neighbor_num``

   It also reduces the computation time for LOF.
-However, the number should not be smaller than ``nearest_neighbornum`` .
+However, the number should not be smaller than ``nearest_neighbor_num`` .

 Miscellaneous
 :::::::::::::